What Happens When Your Child Gets Injured at School?

-Public schools are subject to something called “sovereign immunity.”
-This just means that, as a government authority, they can’t be sued unless the law specifically says they can.
-A Tennessee law called the Tennessee Governmental Tort Liability Act does allow for some lawsuits against public schools, but not all.
+Public schools fall under the protection of “sovereign immunity.”
+This means as a government authority, they can’t be sued unless the law says they can.
+A Tennessee law called the Tennessee Governmental Tort Liability Act allows for some lawsuits against public schools, but not all.

-Public school teachers have a separate, much higher limit and generally will have separate insurance.
+Public school teachers have a separate, much higher limit and generally need separate insurance.
 And these limits don’t apply in certain extreme situations, like sexual crimes.

 If you think you have an injury claim against a public school, there are three things you should do:

-- Ask yourself if it’s really an injury, in the legal sense.
+- Ask yourself if it’s really an injury in the legal sense.
 It’s not enough that a teacher gives your child a bad grade or doesn’t like a student.
-There needs to be real harm done.
+You need to prove serious injury or harm.